CDCgov/phdi/CONTRIBUTING.md

 """
 ```

-The `type` and `rtype` declarations are _not_ used, as they should be inferred from the method signature.
+The `type` and `rtype` declarations are _not_ used, as they are inferred by Sphinx from the method signature.

 The [VS Code Extensions](#extensions) section below outlines how the autoDocstring extension can be used to streamline docstring creation in the VS Code IDE.

 **Line-level comments**

 Commenting brings the need to balance terseness with verbostiy, and clarity with maintainability.
 Sometimes striking this balance is more of an art than a science.
-In general, contributors should feel empowered to strike this balance as best they can.
+In general, contributors should feel empowered to strike this balance as they see best.
 However, in the interest of quality and consistency, we strive for a few principles when adding line-level comments:
 * *Self-documenting code is best*: Choose good module and function names, and write code that speaks for itself.
-* *Consider refactoring*: Modularizing code into helper functions, especially when the same code is used more than once, can lead to more self-documenting code.
+* *Consider refactoring*: Modularizing and other restructuring can lead to self-documenting code.
+Clear, cleanly structured code is better than adding comments to explain poorly written or confusing code.
-* *Comments should add clarity*: Good comments can add information not easily inferred from the code, summarize functionality provided by a block of code, or add context to explain non-idiomatic code.
+* *Comments should add clarity*: Good comments can add information that cannot be just as easily read or inferred, summarize functionality provided by a block of code, or add context to explain non-idiomatic code.
 Avoid restating information that is already in function-level comments, or can be easily obtained from in the code itself.

 ### How to set up your local environment to contribute to our code